Sunitinib Malate or Cediranib Maleate in Treating Patients with Metastatic Soft Tissue Sarcoma That Cannot Be Removed by Surgery

 Basic Trial Information

-This randomized phase II trial studies how well sunitinib malate or cediranib maleate works in treating patients with soft tissue sarcoma that has spread to other parts of the body.
+This randomized phase II trial studies how well sunitinib malate or cediranib maleate works in treating patients with soft tissue sarcoma that has spread to other parts of the body and cannot be removed by surgery.
 Sunitinib malate and cediranib maleate may stop the growth of tumor cells by blocking blood flow to the tumor and by blocking some of the enzymes needed for cell growth.
 It is not yet known whether sunitinib malate or cediranib maleate is more effective in treating soft tissue sarcoma.

 Further Study Information